ravirasadiya/docs/docs/architecture/components/contract.md

 Real-time tracking of critical balances in the network, related to actions such as proposals, deposits, and withdrawals.

 `rateChangeLimit`:
-- This parameter defines the limit for exchange rate changes from ETH to lsdToken.
+- This parameter defines the limit for exchange rate changes from PLS to lsdToken.
 - In the submitBalances function, when a new balance is provided, the contract calculates the change between the new exchange rate and the old exchange rate.
 If this change exceeds the limit set by rateChangeLimit, the submitted balance update will be rejected and an exception RateChangeOverLimit will be thrown.
 - In the initialization init function, rateChangeLimit is set to 11e14, which represents a 0.0011 or 0.11% change.
 In other words, if the difference between the new exchange rate and the old exchange rate is more than 0.11%, the update of the balance will be considered invalid.
 - default 11e14(0.0011)